nrsyed/flask-cam/README.md

 Replace `9001` with the port you wish to use (the standard HTTPS port is 443, but it may be prudent to choose a different port for obscurity).
-After the necessary packages have been installed and configuration files have been created, the script will allow prompt you to set up an authorized username/password.
-These will be required by the web interface to view the livestream webpage.
+After the necessary packages have been installed and configuration files have been created, the script will prompt you to set up an authorized username/password.
+These credentials will be required by the web interface to view the livestream webpage.
 For more information on user authentication, see the [User Authentication](#user-authentication) section below.